6 for local students

 (v) demonstrate the critical thinking, communication and analytical skills required to identify and solve problems related to nutrition and healthy ageing.

 The curriculum design of this programme is based on the requirements of the UK Association for Nutrition (AfN) for programme accreditation.
-Students completing an accredited degree programme have the right to apply for direct entry to the UK Voluntary Register of Nutritionists (UKVRN) as Registered Associate Nutritionists (ANutrs).
-Graduates of this programme are also expected to have the opportunity to apply to AfN to become ANutrs.
+Graduates of this programme are expected to have the opportunity to apply to the UK Voluntary Register of Nutritionists (UKVRN) to become Registered Associate Nutritionists (ANutrs).

 Excellent job prospects are available for graduates.
 They can work in public health and nutritional science in the health service, in academia or in the food and nutrition industry.